laurent-martin/aspera-hsts-operations/README.md

   `ibm-aspera-hsts-4.4.5.1646-linux-64-release.rpm`

 > [!NOTE]
-> The installation is also possible on other OS (macOS, Windows, ...).
+> The installation is also possible on other supported OS (macOS, Windows, ...).
 > This manual focusses on Linux.

 ### Network and ports

-In order to work with **Aspera on Cloud**, it is required to have a public IP address on which the following ports are open:
+In order to work with **Aspera on Cloud**, it is required to have a **public IP address** on which the following ports are open:

 | Port      | Usage                              |
 |-----------|------------------------------------|